zhengh42/littlebitofdata/content/en/2017-08-21-solarEclipse.md

 —— Prometheus Unbound by Percy Bysshe Shelley

-However, it is just an illustion that the sun and the moon meet and "kiss" each other.
+However, it is just an illusion that the sun and the moon meet and "kiss" each other.
 They are never close, and if they do...

 <img src="https://github.com/zhengh42/myfiles/blob/master/personal/solarEclipse3.jpg?raw=true" style="width: 70%; height: 70%" />